-- 1 From the main menu, select Settings > Security > Keypad Lock. - 3 To set a specific time for the keypad to lock if there has been no activity, select Auto Lock and then select a time.
+- 1 From the main menu, select Settings > Security > Keypad Lock. - 2 To lock the keypad immediately, select Lock Now.
+You will be given the option to press a and ❀ to lock and unlock the keypad. - 3 To set a specific time for the keypad to lock if there has been no activity, select Auto Lock and then select a time.